lyonel2017/LegacyOscilloscopeLib/README.md

   // We can send command to the oscilloscope, for example an autoscale, using function "send" and the
   // syntaxe given in the Programmers's Guide manual. if(send(cport_nr,":AUTOSCALE\n") != 0) return -1;
-  // But, we must wait to ensure the oscilliscope has process the command usleep(1000000);
+  // We must wait to ensure the oscilliscope has process the command usleep(1000000);

   // To avoid waiting: